zuri-training/Proj-T_C_GEN__Team-77/README.md

 ## Background
 This is a platform that allows Users generate Terms and condition, as well as privacy policies suitable for  them. -Team 77
 =======
-The Contributors created basic informations, including setting up dependencies, creating project, app and working directory.
+The Contributors created basic pieces of information, including setting up dependencies, creating project, app and working directory.

 ## Table of Contents